 The timeline and announcement will proceed as follows:

 Nomination Period: The nomination period will be announced annually on this webpage and through the official CTAO channels.
+The nomination period for 2025 is currently open from 5 August to 15 September.

 Award Presentation: During the corresponding CTAO Symposium or meeting, the award will be publicly announced in a dedicated session, and there will be an in-person celebration where the winner will receive the commemorative medal.